amnotpopichu/CV-2025/final_project/README.md

 2. Make sure you are in the project repo, and from there enter the subdirectory called final_project with `cd CV-2025/final_project/`
 3. Install packages from requirements.txt: `pip install -r requirements.txt`(optionally with a virtual enviorment)
 4. Open [slowroads.io](slowroads.io), and from there press begin, and wait for the car to load in.
 5. Enter settings (on slowroads) with escape, and scroll until you find the "hide UI" button.
 Select that.
+While in settings, also go to controls and scroll until you find "toggle cinecam
 6. After exiting settings, press and hold on the car, and drag the mouse downwards to achive a birds eye view of the car.
-7. Run final.py
+7. Run final.py, and press o in the top left corner, top right, and the car, (as shown in video) to calibrate
 8. Drag the games window below the windows that have been created by final.py
 9. Zoom in and zoom out (as you would on a pdf) in the game, until lines are registered like the video below.
+10. Press i to begin.

 https://github.com/user-attachments/assets/482aa366-9ec4-41f9-9874-0db5203e32c3

 # Results
-The program works well, as demonstrated below, https://github.com/user-attachments/assets/1102b156-5b93-4042-ae10-10e0ea684133
+I am pretty happy with the result, at first I thought I wasn't ambitious enough with my work, but as I worked through the project, I faced many issues and I finished with something that I can be proud of.
+While there are always ways to make it better, I think that it was good work, and a project that I can be happy with.
+More notes and limitations are noted below. https://github.com/user-attachments/assets/1102b156-5b93-4042-ae10-10e0ea684133
 # Process